-- Do not modify the semi-trailer in any way.
-Doing so may impair the operation, function and/ or safety and could affect the life of the semi-trailer. - Never exceed the maximum loading capacity of the semi-trailer. - Do not paint over, remove, cover, mask or deface any safety signs or warning decals on your semi-trailer. - Observe all safety signs, read all decals and follow the instructions on them. - Do not operate the semi-trailer with any brake defects or with brakes out of adjustment. - Clear the area of all vehicles, objects of any kind and bystanders, especially children, before starting up and operating the tractor and semi-trailer. - Maintain kingpin, fifth wheel assembly and all running gear in good condition at all times.

-- Do not operate the semi-trailer with parking brakes caged or in any other way disabled. - Never climb into the semi-trailer body.
+- Do not operate the semi-trailer unless all inspections set forth in the Customer Checklist section of the manual have been conducted. - Do not modify the semi-trailer in any way.
+Doing so may impair the operation, function and/ or safety and could affect the life of the semi-trailer. - Do not paint over, remove, cover, mask or deface any safety signs or warning decals on your semi-trailer. - Observe all safety signs, read all decals and follow the instructions on them. - Do not operate the semi-trailer with any brake defects or with brakes out of adjustment. - Clear the area of all vehicles, objects of any kind immanac and bystanders, especially children, before starting up and operating the tractor and semi-trailer. - Maintain kingpin, fifth wheel assembly and all running gear in good condition at all times. - Do not operate the semi-trailer with parking brakes caged or in any other way disabled. - Never climb into the semi-trailer body.
 Use extreme caution when climbing on ladders, steps and catwalks.
 Always maintain 3-point contact when climbing on and off the semi-trailer.